coder/deploy-code-server/guides/linode.md

    <img src="../img/linode-launch-code-server.gif" alt="Linode launch code-server" width="700" />

 1. Optional: To change the URL in the address bar from `linode-[xxxx]` to something more descriptive, you just need to change your hostname and restart code-server:

    ```sh
    sudo hostnamectl set-hostname bens-devbox
    sudo systemctl restart code-server@coder
    ```

+See our [troubleshooting guide](../deploy-vm#troubleshooting) if you are unable to connect after some time.